 - I always like to have some filets on the table like Pistachio Crusted Fish, Lemon Garlic Broiled Flounder, or Cast Iron Lemon Dill Salmon

-- Some great seafood appetizers to try are Italian Stuffed Baked Clams, The Best Homemade Shrimp Cocktail, Garlic Sage Seared Scallops, or Mussels in Tomato White Wine Sauce
+- Some great seafood appetizers to try are Italian Stuffed Baked Clams, The Best Homemade Shrimp Cocktail, Garlic Sage Seared Scallops, or Steamed Mussels in White Wine

 - We usually have more than one seafood pasta on the table too, like Fra Diavolo Sauce with Shrimp, Lemon Pesto Spaghetti with Scallops, or Umami Shrimp Scampi